 A VR feature for assembling parts

 Multiple Snap points – When assembling parts in SkyReal, a designer can ‘snap’ objects together to give complete alignment of components, or even ‘snap’ to multiple points to test out assembly procedures.

 See everything move – SkyReal contains a full animation timeline, allowing you to setup complex multi stage animations to show how assembly or test out how mechanisms work, ahead of manufacturing.
-You can animate parts moving, colours changing, even the airflow around a part.
+You can animate parts moving, colors changing, even the airflow around a part.

 Handling large complex assemblies – SkyReal was designed from the start to handle large databases of 1000’s parts, to respect the hierarchy tree and naming conventions, and due to the power of the Unreal Engine, move all those parts easily around the screen.

-Select hierachy – key to working with large assemblies is selecting the right parts and the right hierarchy tree, SkyReal has extensive selection and manipulation tools to allow the user to effectively work on assemblies with 1000’s of parts.
+Select hierachy – key to working with large assemblies is selecting the right parts and the right hierarchy tree, SkyReal has extensive selection and manipulation VR tools to allow the user to effectively work on assemblies with 1000’s of parts.

 Design pipework – SkyReal allows the designer to freehand sketch in 3D, the route of a complex pipe run, respecting the minimum bend radius of the pipe, routing around all the obstacles they see in VR, then passing that data back into their CAD system for a full workup.

 Digital Humans – placing SkyReal’s Manikins into the scene to test out accessibility and reach, even becoming the virtual manikin using the controllers and head position of their VR headset, allows engineers designers to fully understand the VR workspace.
 Then taking that a stage further by analysing those movements via MSD issues to look at stresses on the workers involved, even in real-time when driving the manikin using full body tracking.

 Give engineers a unique capability thanks to the tool library